gblmedeiros/spring-boot-kotlin-starter-kit/README.md

 # Spring Boot Kotlin Starter Kit

 This is a source code for building REST applications with Spring Boot and Kotlin.
+Just clone it and start to build your app.

 **See also https://spring.io/guides/tutorials/spring-boot-kotlin/**